Pu-Anlai/maninex/README.md

-# maninex

 Well, "manager" might be stretching it a bit.
 The idea is not having to manually look up and install updates when using a Chromium-like browser that doesn't use the WebStore plugin to handle these things.
 This is done by employing [this](https://developer.chrome.com/extensions/external_extensions#preferences) method which uses JSON preference files to point to local extension packages.

 ## Usage
 Put the id of all extensions you want to use under the [extensions] header in maninex.conf.
-You can also add manually installed extensions to this file by running `./maninex.py --scan`.
+If you installed extensions manually before (using the JSON file method), you can add them to the config file by running `./maninex.py --scan`.
-`./maninex.py --install` will download and install all listed extensions.
+`./maninex.py --install` will download and install all extensions that are listed in maninex.conf.
 Run `./maninex.py --update` every once in a while to look up and install updates.

 Optionally you can give each extension an identifier by using the `key = value` syntax of the config file, where key represents the identifier and value the extension id.
 E.g.:
 `My Extension = aaaaaaaaaabbbbbbbbbbcccccccccc`